-About Jill Khaleghi (she/her), Hyper-Mobile Vocal Coach
+About Jill Khaleghi (she/her)

-Gender-Affirming Vocal Coach, Soprano/Belter, Music/Choir/Vocal Director
+Soprano/Belter, Gender-Affirming Vocal Coach, Music/Choir/Vocal Director

 A truly resonant sound will always be more comfortable to produce, directly resulting in a reduction of your overall physical effort.
 Matching your different physical sensations in your head and upper body (created via resonance) with your ability to body-map your vocal tract, gives a clearer picture of the many ways you can use your body as a vocalist.
 This approach will give you plenty of tools to choose from, in what I like to call “your singer’s toolkit.”